DylanCore13/Active-Directory-Group-Policy-and-Managing-Accounts/README.md

 We will set up a group policy to restrict and implement rules for logging in with password.
 Go to run in DC-1 and type "gpmc.msc" and click enter.
 It will open up the group policy management console.
+You'll then right click on default domain policy in mydomain.com and click edit.
+In the group policy management editor, expand the following:

+Comupter Configuration -> Policies -> Windows Settings -> Security Settings -> Account Policies -> Account Lockout Policies